-- Add the leeks into the pudding basin and top with the rest of the dough.
+- Add the leeks inside the dough in the pudding basin

-- Cover the pudding basin with greaseproof paper and silver foil, tied with string.
+- Cover the basin with silver foil, tying string round to seal it.

 - Cook for two hours, topping up the water from time to time, if the level gets low.

 - Turn out onto a plate.